JhonnyJason/secret-manager-crypto-utils-sources/ressources/README.md

 ```

 ## Referenced Secrets
 For the referenced shared secret there will be a random key generated to calculate the shared secret.
-The public Key then is also returned as "referencePointHex".
+The public Key of it then is also returned as "referencePointHex".

 ```coffee
 referencedSecret = await secUtl.referencedSharedSecretRaw(pubB) # Object {referencePointHex, sharedSecretHex}